adlnet/profile-server/README.md

 - client/package.json

 ## Client
 A React Single Page App created using `yarn create react-app client`.
-Follow the [Readme](./client/README.md) for development and builds.
+Follow the [Deliverable History](https://github.com/adlnet/profile-server/wiki/Deliverable-History) for development and builds.
 You will need to `$client: yarn` to install node_modules.

 ## Server
 Express server configured to serve a React SPA.
 It also has the API designed for the Profile server.
 It uses MongoDB as its database.
 You will need to `$: yarn` to install server node_modules.